 Now, just because student loans are considered “good debt” in general, that doesn’t necessarily mean it is good for you specifically.
 Here’s why.
 Remember that 35% of your credit score depends on paying your bills on time.

 If for some reason you can’t pay your student loan anymore (like you lose your job, or incur some other major expense you can’t avoid), your score will quickly drop.
-It’s important to keep a padded savings account in order to make your payments on time, no matter what happens in other areas of your life.
+Keep a padded savings account in order to make your student loan payments on time, no matter what happens in other areas of your life.

 If you owe too much each month compared to your gross income, then you probably won’t get approved for a loan.
 Plus, the second highest category in your credit score is “amounts owed” — how much debt you carry.